jetstack/finops-stack/installation/eks.md

-# Installation using Helmfile
+# FinOps Stack on a EKS cluster

+This documentation focuses on installing the FinOps Stack in EKS clusters.

+## Using Helmfile

 Installing Helm charts with lots of dependencies and CRDs is challenging; these instructions use Helmfile to mitigate issues with Helm.

-This documentation focuses on installing the FinOps Stack in EKS clusters.

 ## Pre-requisites